punnalathomas/docker-demo/README.md

 This project demonstrates an Infrastructure as Code (IaC) environment using Vagrant, SaltStack, Docker and Nginx.

-It automatically and idempotently provisions a virtual infrastructure where a Salt master configures a minion to run a cluster of Nginx web servers inside Docker containers behind an Nginx load balancer.
+It automatically and idempotently provisions a virtual infrastructure where a Salt Master configures a Minion to run a cluster of Nginx Web Servers inside Docker Containers behind an Nginx Load Balancer.

 This project was created by [punnalathomas](https://github.com/punnalathomas) and [nlholm](https://github.com/nlholm) as group work for a configuration management systems course.
 A report for the creation process (including sources used) is available at [Docker Demo Documentation](https://github.com/nlholm/docker-demo-documentation).